-I am a bench philosopher and historian of science and the senses, specializing in neuroscience and cognition, biology and chemistry.
-My work is on current and past developments in olfactory research (1600 onwards, with main focus on the developments from 1991 to the present).
+My background is in philosophy and history of science and the senses, involving laboratory ethnography.
+I work on topics in neuroscience and cognition, biology and chemistry.
+My specialization concerns contemporary and past developments in olfactory research (1600 onwards, but with main focus on the developments from 1991 to the present).

-I am currently working on a 3-year postdoctoral project as a Presidential Scholar in Society and Neuroscience at the Center for Science and Society, Columbia University.
+Currently, I am on a 3-year postdoctoral project as a Presidential Scholar in Society and Neuroscience at Columbia University.

-My side interest is (the history of) magic.
-I am fascinated by the implications of conjuring tricks for modeling the mind and perception in cognitive neuroscience.
+A side interest of mine is (the history of) magic.
+I am fascinated by the implications of understanding the effects of conjuring tricks on our minds.

 From the Air to the Brain:

 The Sense of Smell as a Model System for Neuroscience & the Senses